Upper Back Pain Causes

 Stand in front of a mirror with your hands hanging down to your side.
 If your palms are facing the sides of your body, the outside of your thighs, than you have a stable posture.
 If your palms are facing what’s behind you, then you will notice that your shoulders are more hunched forward creating tension in between your shoulder blades.

-There can be other causes of upper back pain that can be diagnosed, but listed above are common causes of upper back pain.
+There can be other causes of upper back pain that can be diagnosed, but listed above are common causes.
+Once you know how to start treating your pain, check our Chirps upper back pain relief products.